CFC-Servers/GLuaTest/README.md

 #### **`beforeEach`/`afterEach`**

-Sticking with our example of needing to create an Entity, here's an example of how `beforeEach` and `afterEach` can make your life easier:
+Here's an example of how `beforeEach` and `afterEach` could make your life easier while working with entities:

 ```lua
 -- lua/tests/my_project/tickle_monster.lua